paradite/retire-at-35/README.md

 # Retire at 35

+## Key principles

-Retirement is a state of mind, when you know you have saved enough money to sustain the rest of your life.
+**Retirement is a state of mind.**

+With retirement, you know you have saved enough money to sustain the rest of your life.

+**Retirement enables a new way of life and work.**

+Retirement does not mean stop working.
+Instead, work becomes detached from making money.

-Retirement enables a new way of life, where you can choose to do what you want to do, purely driven by passion and interest.
+You can choose what to work on, purely driven by passion and interest.
+This makes retirement meaningful, fulfilling and hopefully even more productive.

 ## Why retire early?